In the modern digital age of saturated marketing messages, getting press communication right is more important than ever.

 While you should strive to keep the ideation phase as organic as possible, pitching is much more of a numbers game.
 Accept that a high percentage of your emails are likely to remain unread and that your idea won’t appeal to everyone you contact.

 This doesn’t automatically mean that it’s a bad idea, just that it doesn’t fit in with their content calendar.
-However, there are steps you can take to give your idea the best chance of being noticed, and it all starts with the pitch email.
+However, you can take steps to give your idea the best chance of being noticed, and it all starts with the pitch email.